dravinflores/smdt/documentation/leak.md

 leak.LeakRecord is the [Record](record.md) object that stores a single instance of data from the leak station.
 It's mostly a data container, but provides useful functions for printing and fail testing.

-Failure condition: A LeakRecord is considered a failure if the leak rate is greater than `5.0E-5`
+Failure condition: A LeakRecord is considered a failure if the leak rate is greater than `5.0E-5` mbar l/s

 Member variables|Units|Description
 ---|---|---
-leak_rate | #TODO | The measured leak rate of the tube. date | datetime | the datetime object representing when this was recorded.
+leak_rate | mbar l/s | The measured leak rate of the tube.
+date | datetime | the datetime object representing when this was recorded.
 By default, it's datetime.now() at the point of record creation

 Member Functions|Parameters|Return|Description